Abra… cad… Abra!

 It used to be that Manila’s grandest ladies and gentlemen — from the Tuason, Legarda, Prieto, Valdes, Roxas, de Ayala, Zobel, Zaragoza, Araneta, Ortigas, Vargas, Madrigal, Cojuangco, and other affluent families — spearheaded the preparations for the annual event in honor of “Nuestra Senora del Santisimo Rosario” Our Lady of the Most Holy Rosary…

-The Great Dominican Feast of “La Naval de Manila” pays tribute to the Blessed Virgin Mary, who, as “Nuestra Senora del Santisimo Rosario” Our Lady of the Most Holy Rosary, wrought unbelievable naval victories for the Spaniards over the Dutch invaders of these islands in a series of battles in 1646.
-What made the Spanish Victory more miraculous was that they only had two worn galleons, the “Encarnacion” and the “Rosario,” that battled the more numerous, and better-armed, fifteen Dutch frigates.
+The great Dominican feast of “La Naval de Manila” pays tribute to the Blessed Virgin Mary, who, as “Nuestra Senora del Santisimo Rosario” Our Lady of the Most Holy Rosary, wrought unbelievable naval victories for the Spaniards over the Dutch invaders of these islands in a series of battles in 1646.
+What made the Spanish victories more miraculous was that they only had two worn galleons, the “Encarnacion” and the “Rosario,” that battled the more numerous, and better-armed, fifteen Dutch frigates.

 THE IMAGE OF ”NUESTRA SENORA DEL SANTISIMO ROSARIO”

-Don Felix Roxas inquired with the PreWar Spanish Dominicans about the origin of the image of the “Santo Rosario”… “”I have often asked myself if the actual image of the Virgin was imported or done by some local carver.
+Felix Roxas inquired with the prewar Spanish Dominicans about the origin of the image of the “Santo Rosario”… “”I have often asked myself if the actual image of the Virgin was imported or done by some local carver.
 My investigations uncovered the following facts:”

-“The community of Dominican friars arrived from Mexico prior to the arrival of the Augustinians, the Franciscans, and the Jesuits in the Philippines.
+“The community of Dominican friars arrived from Mexico prior to the arrival of the Augustinians, the Franciscans, and the Jesuits in the Philippines [ Actually, the Augustinians were the first to arrive in 1565, the Dominicans arrived in 1587 . — T.G. ].
 About the last years of the XVI century, on the same site where the church of Santo Domingo is actually located in Intramuros, they erected a chapel where the Virgin of the Rosary, the image about two feet high, was venerated, the same image still conserved in an urn lying between the two towers of the belfries at the outer facade of the church.
 This original image was replaced by the present one which we owe to the chisel of a Chinese carver who executed the work without the intention of becoming a great artist, and completed it as if he were guided by a divine inspiration, something he himself did not take into account.”

 “From August 16, 1587, this image has attracted the devotion of Catholic believers, who have multiplied manyfold, encouraged by the favors they received from her.
 From the very beginning both the the Virgin and the infant Jesus in her arms have appeared with crowns on their heads.
 In this way they were venerated until Pope Pius IX prepared a ritual decreeing that the coronation of images of Virgins should be done by the highest ecclesiastical authority of each land beginning with the coronation of the Virgin of Savona, Italy, who was crowned by Pope Pius IX himself.
 Others followed this tradition, such as that of the Virgin of Guadalupe in Mexico, who was crowned by a delegate of His Holiness.
 The turn of the Philippine images came in this century in the following order: The image worshipped in the church of Santo Domingo in Manila; that of Penafrancia in Nueva Caceres, Camarines Sur; that of Manaoag in Pangasinan; and last, that of Antipolo, recently crowned with great solemnity in the Manila Cathedral.
 The last-named coronation was special: the Apostolic Delegate crowned the Virgin and the Archbishop of Manila crowned the infant Jesus [ sic ], each one by special instructions from His Holiness.”"

-[ "Nuestra Senora de la Paz y Buenviaje" The Virgin of Antipolo is actually a depiction of the "Immaculate Conception" and She does not carry the Infant Jesus as part of her iconography.
-Don Felix Roxas must have confused Her canonical coronation with another revered image of Our Lady. ]
+[ “Nuestra Senora de la Paz y Buenviaje” The Virgin of Antipolo is actually a depiction of the “Immaculate Conception” and she does not carry the Infant Jesus as part of her iconography.
+Felix Roxas must have confused her canonical coronation with another revered image of Our Lady. ]

 THE HISTORIC JEWELS

-“The Carbuncle” is a mythologized large red gemstone that was believed to have crowned the forehead of a large serpent that inhabited the Pasig River.
+“The carbuncle” is a mythologized large red gemstone that was believed to have crowned the forehead of a large serpent that inhabited the Pasig river.
 It was immortalized in a story by National Artist for Literature Nick Joaquin, an ardent devotee of the “Santo Rosario.”
 However, artist Rafael del Casal, who was privy to the Dominicans and to the image of the “Santo Rosario,” says — to great disappointment — that it does not exist.
-He knows that the largest red stone in the Collection of the Virgin is neither a ruby nor a garnet but paste which looks like faceted red glass and is set in the “Ave Maria” cipher on the Virgin’s 19th century ”plata” silver gilt dress.
-Mr. del Casal thinks that “The Carbuncle” could have also referred to a Pearl, and recalls that the Virgin has two big pearls which are set as drops dangling below the orbs in her two gold crowns.
-A pear-shaped pearl like the internationally famous and centuries-old ”La Peregrina” [ currently owned by actress Elizabeth Taylor ] is set in the 1811 Crown and an L-shaped baroque pearl is set in the 1907 Crown for the Virgin’s “Canonical Coronation.”
+He knows that the largest red stone in the collection of the Virgin is neither a ruby nor a garnet but paste which looks like faceted red glass and is set in the “AM” / “Auspice Maria” / “Ave Maria” cipher on the Virgin’s 19th century “plata” silver gilt dress.
+Mr. del Casal thinks that “the carbuncle” could have also referred to a pearl, and recalls that the Virgin has two big pearls which are set as drops dangling below the orbs in her two gold crowns.
+A pear-shaped pearl like the internationally famous and centuries-old “La Peregrina” [ currently owned by actress Elizabeth Taylor ] is set in the 1811 Crown and an L-shaped baroque pearl is set in the 1907 crown for the Virgin’s canonical coronation.

-The Roxas “Granada de Oro” [ Golden Pomegranate ] and the Roxas “Concha” [ Shell ] had a more historic — and royal — provenance: King Norodom I of Cambodia visited the Philippines in 1872.
-At a ball given by the Arnedos in Sulipan, Apalit, Pampanga he met and fell in love with Senorita Josefa “Pepita” Roxas y Manio of nearby Calumpit, Bulacan.
+The Roxas “granada de oro” [ golden pomegranate ] and the Roxas “concha” [ shell ] had a more historic — and royal — provenance: King Norodom I of Cambodia visited the Philippines in 1872.
+At a ball given by the Arnedos in Sulipan, Apalit, Pampanga he met and fell in love with Josefa “Pepita” Roxas y Manio of nearby Calumpit, Bulacan.
 But he could not further his intentions because of their different religions.
-Before his departure, he gave Senorita Josefa Roxas a precious, pomegranate-shaped jewel [ called the "Granada de Oro" ] encrusted with diamonds, rubies, emeralds, sapphires, and pearls and her sister Senorita Ana Roxas a smaller shell-shaped one [ called the "Concha" ] also encrusted with precious stones.
-Both Senorita Josefa’s ”Granada de Oro” and Senorita Ana’s “Concha” were donated by the sisters and their brother Rev. Fr.
-Manuel Roxas to the ”Santo Rosario” at the Santo Domingo Church in Intramuros.
-The “Concha” was inscribed “S.M.
+Before his departure, he gave Josefa Roxas a precious, pomegranate-shaped jewel [ called the “granada de oro” ] encrusted with diamonds, rubies, emeralds, sapphires, and pearls and her sister Ana Roxas a smaller shell-shaped one [ called the “concha” ] also encrusted with precious stones.
+Both Josefa’s “granada de oro” and Ana’s “concha” were donated by the sisters and their brother Rev. Fr.
+Manuel Roxas to the “Santo Rosario” at the Santo Domingo church in Intramuros.
+The “concha” was inscribed “S.M.
 El Rey de Cambodia A La Sta.
-Ana Rojas 1872″ [ "His Majesty The King of Cambodia to Senorita Ana Rojas 1872" ].
-Most unfortunately, the ”Granada de Oro” was lost after PreWar.
+Ana Rojas 1872” [ “His Majesty The King of Cambodia to Senorita Ana Rojas 1872” ].
+Most unfortunately, the “granada de oro” was lost after prewar.
 It was last seen — hanging from the neck of the “Nino Jesus” — in a published photograph of the “Santo Rosario” in a supplement of the “Philippines Free Press” on 03 May 1930.
-That same photograph showed the “Concha” pinned to the hem of the embroidered garment of the “Nino Jesus.”
-Unfortunately, decades later, the “Concha” also disappeared upon the death of Rev. Fr.
-Augusto Antonio, O.P., the Chaplain of the Virgin, in 1982.
+That same photograph showed the “concha” pinned to the hem of the embroidered garment of the “Nino Jesus.”
+Unfortunately, decades later, the “concha” also disappeared upon the death of Rev. Fr.
+Augusto Antonio, O.P., the chaplain of the Virgin, in 1982.
 He had carefully kept it in his bedroom for scholarly study and it could no longer be found after he died.

 THE CANONICAL CORONATION OF “LA GRAN SENORA”

-Don Felix Roxas reminisced the Canonical Coronation of the “Santo Rosario” in 1906 [ sic ], which took place during his tenure as Mayor of Manila, and wrote in 1936:
+Felix Roxas reminisced the canonical coronation of the “Santo Rosario” in 1906 [ sic ], which took place during his tenure as Mayor of Manila, and wrote in 1936:

 “”I remember the glorious day of the fifth of October, 1906 [ sic ], when the canonical coronation of our Lady of the Rosary, who was venerated in the Santo Domingo church in Intramuros, was pompously celebrated in this city by order of Pope Pius X.”